 Configure Legacy Inter-VLAN Routing

-Multiple Physical interfaces required on the router to configure Legacy inter-VLAN.
+Multiple Physical interfaces are required on the router to configure Legacy inter-VLAN.
 The router can make a routing with each of its physical interfaces connected to a unique VLAN.
 Configure each physical interface with the unique IP address for the subnets related to the particular VLAN.

 After configuring the IP address on physical interfaces, each device connected to the LAN can communicate to the router using this physical interface.
 The router would be the gateway for each device on the VLAN.
 All the VLAN can communicate with each other without configuring any routing protocol on the router.
 The legacy Inter-VLAN routing required configuration on the switch as well as on the router.
 The figure below illustrates the Legacy inter-VLAN routing: